polinchw/kubernetes-pvc-snapshot/README.md

 ## Overview

-You can take a snapshot of a running Kubernetes pvc volume in OpenStack and use it as a backup for the volume or you can even export it as an image and export that image to another pod.
+You can take a snapshot of a running Kubernetes pvc volume in OpenStack and use it as a backup for the volume or you can even export it as an image and export that image to another OpenStack pod.

 ## Snapshot Process